 Top Tips for Conducting Your Year-End Performance Review

-Now is the perfect time to analyse your holiday rental business to determine how your rental property (or properties) has fared over the past 12 months.
+Now is the perfect time to analyse your holiday letting business to determine how your rental property (or properties) has fared over the past 12 months.

 Why should you carry out a SWOT analysis for your holiday let?

 Running a holiday let is not an easy task.
 There’s lots to organise and do – no matter whether it’s low or peak season.
 During that time, it’s likely that you’ve learned some new things, but you’ve just been too busy to take it all in and reflect.
 You may have also made a few mistakes over the year.